NASA-AMMOS/AIT-Core/doc/source/command_intro.rst

 !Command
 --------

-The base BLISS command constructor allows for 5 properties of which 2 are required.
+The BLISS command constructor is the parent construct for all BLISS command definitions.
+It encapsulates optional arguments and contains metadata critical to the command.

 name:
     A **string** denoting the name of this command